gbateson/moodle-datafield_admin/README.txt

    an Admin field, but access for other users can be restricted to "Hidden", "Visible (and not editable)" or "Visible and editable".

+   Additionally the following special "admin" fields are available:

+   (a) fixdisabledfields
+       The presence of this field will fix "missing property" errors generated when the form has both disabled fields and required fields, but some of the required fields are not filled in.

+   (b) unapprove
+       The presence of this field will force any newly added record to be "unapproved", and therefore "hidden" from other users.
+This field overrides the default behavior of the database module, which automatically sets records added by teachers/admins as "approved" and therefore "visible" by all other users.

+    When creating either of the above two special fields, set "Field type" to "Number" and "Accessibility" to "Hidden from non-managers".

+    In the template for adding and editing records, the "fixdisabledfields" field should appear on the FIRST line, and the "unapprove" field should be on the LAST line.

 =================================================
 To INSTALL this plugin
 =================================================